 8. Inactivity Fee: Most trading apps do not charge this, but those that do usually charge you for making less than a certain number of trades within a specified period.

-Tax on Stocks and Shares
+Tax on Stocks and Shares in the UK

 1. Tax When You Buy UK Shares: Stamp Duty Reserve Tax (SDRT)